anza-xyz/solana-pay/core/README.md

 The `reference` allow for the transaction to be located on-chain.
 For this, you should use a random, unique public key.
 You can think of this as a unique ID for the payment request that the Solana Pay protocol uses to locate the transaction.

 The `spl-token` parameter is optional.
-If empty, it symbolises this transfer is for native SOL.
+If empty, it symbolizes this transfer is for native SOL.
 Otherwise, it's the SPL token mint address.
 The provided decimal fractions in the `amount` must not exceed the decimal count for this mint.
 Otherwise, the URL must be considered malformed.

 #### 3. Create transaction